jhorgen-autombilen/ping_gui/README.md

 # ping_gui
-a simple python gui that allows you to ping any domain.
+A simple python gui that allows you to ping any domain.

+How to use it:
+Enter a domain such a https://google.com press ping and see the results.